lucia-auth/lucia/documentation/src/pages/learn/basics/create-sessions.md

 ## Update the current user on the client

 `createSession` creates a new session _on the server_, but the client cannot listen for server side events (including new cookies).
 So, the client will not automatically update the current user when a session, a user, or a cookie was modified.
 Both the hooks and the root layout server function must run as well for it update as well.
 To update the session in the client (ie. for `getUser()` to work), you must refresh the entire page.
+This means you have to cause a server side navigation (using `window.location.href` for example) rather than `goto()` or `invalidate()`.
 In short, refresh the page when you modify the session, the user, or cookies.

+However, when using forms with SvelteKit's `use:enhance` form actions, the default behavior is to redirect using `goto()`.
+You must override this behavior if you're using forms for sign ins and account creation.
+Refer to [Using forms](/learn/basics/using-forms).

 ## Example